Want the latest Car Deals before everyone else?

 The fall months are also good for sales at the end of a model year.
 Different manufacturers end model years at different times, but many change years in September or October.
 Dealers want to get rid of old models to make room for new ones.
 And you can get especially good deals if the body style is changing.
 Just be careful to weigh the discount on an end of model-year car.
 As soon as you enter a new year, that car’s resale value will take a hit because it’s labeled as a whole year older.

-December is a great month to buy a car because dealerships are desperate to lure shoppers on the lot while most people are preparing for the holidays and spending all their extra cash on gifts.
+The best month to buy a car is December because dealerships are desperate to lure shoppers on the lot while most people are preparing for the holidays and spending all their extra cash on gifts.
 It’s also the best time of year to buy a car because dealerships are trying to hit their annual sales quotas and related bonuses.
 Dealerships have both month-end and year-end targets, so December means big discounts.
 And if you don’t want to stay home on the holidays, Christmas Eve and New Year’s Eve are typically two of the best days of the year to find deals.

 Even if you forget everything else, remember this statement: The best time to buy a car is the last couple days of the month.
 Manufacturers set monthly targets for car dealerships.
 If car salesmen and dealerships meet their monthly sales goals they can earn bonuses.
 So if you time your car purchase towards the end of the month you could end up buying from a car salesman who is close to hitting his quota and earning a bonus payment.
 This bonus may be much bigger than the loss he takes on a single sale and as a result he may be willing to provide a bigger discount to you in order to earn that bonus.